 - Write down any rituals you like to do or participate in for Lammas or Lughnasadh

 - Now is a great time for a “beach read” fictional book that’s just for fun and pleasure!
 What’s on your list to read?

 - What advice would you give yourself 6 months from now?
 12 months?

 - What’s one big goal you’d love to accomplish before Autumn is here?
 What’s standing in your way?
 What fears do you have about it?
 How can you crush and overcome your fears and accomplish your dreams?

-- Now is a time of prosperity.
+- Now is a time of prosperity!
 What do you have in abundance right now you’re grateful for?
 What can you do to show your gratitude or give back?

 - When do you feel most connected to Nature/ The Universe/ God / Goddesses / Deity?
 What can you do to bring more of that into your daily life?